 Premiums for empty properties

-- for properties that have been empty and substantially unfurnished for two years, but less than five years, the premium remains set at 100%
+- for properties that have been empty and substantially unfurnished for two years, but less than five years, the premium will remain set at 100%

-- for properties that have been empty and substantially unfurnished for five years or more, the premium will increase to 200%.
+- for properties that have been empty and substantially unfurnished for 10 years or more, the premium will be 300%